viamrobotics/docs/docs/components/base.md

   // Connect to your robot.
   robot, err := client.New(
       context.Background(),
       "[ADD YOUR ROBOT ADDRESS HERE.
-YOU CAN FIND THIS ON THE CONNECT TAB OF THE VIAM APP]", logger,
+YOU CAN FIND THIS ON THE SECURITY TAB OF THE VIAM APP]", logger,
       client.WithDialOptions(rpc.WithCredentials(rpc.Credentials{
           Type:    utils.CredentialsTypeRobotLocationSecret,
           Payload: "[PLEASE ADD YOUR SECRET HERE.
-YOU CAN FIND THIS ON THE CONNECT TAB OF THE VIAM APP]", })),
+YOU CAN FIND THIS ON THE LOCATION'S PAGE IN THE VIAM APP]", })),
   )